Workers’ Compensation Law

-After seeking and obtaining treatment, the injured worker will want to file his or her claim with the Pennsylvania Department of Labor and Industry.
-It’s at this point in time that the employee will want to consult with and retain the Jersey Shore Pennsylvania workers comp attorneys at Carpenter Harris & Flayhart.
-Any errors or omissions during the claim process can delay or prejudice a workers’ compensation claim, so you want the process handled professionally from the onset.
+After seeking and obtaining treatment, the injured worker should file his or her claim to the Pennsylvania Department of Labor and Industry.
+It is at this point in the process that the employee may consider consulting and retaining the workers’ compensation attorneys at Carpenter, Harris & Flayhart.
+Any errors or omissions during the claim process may delay or potentially prejudice a workers’ compensation claim.
+You will want the process handled professionally from the outset.